krichelj/krichelj/README.md

 - 👋 Hi, my name is Joshua Shay Kricheli
 - 🏠 I'm based in Tel Aviv, Israel
 - 👀 I’m interested in Artificial Intelligence, Robotics, Modern Control Theory, Game Theory, Data Science and Machine Learning
-- 🎓 I graduated from my M.Sc. in Computer Science and B.Sc. in Mechanical Engineering, both from BGU, Israel
+- 🎓 I graduated from my M.Sc. in Computer Science and B.Sc. in Mechatronics Engineering, both from BGU, Israel
 - 👐 I’m looking to collaborate on various AI-ML-related problems, both from a formal and algorithmic approach
 - 🔗 More information about me is available at [shaykricheli.com](https://shaykricheli.com)
 - 📫 Organizational email: krichelj@post.bgu.ac.il , personal email: skricheli2@gmail.com